 "Enroll Now" on the My CenturyLink Login page to create one now.

 We had an unexpected error, please try again.

 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

-How to check voice mail when you're not home
+Check voice mail when you're away from home

 Sometimes you just can't wait until you get home to listen to your CenturyLink voice mail.
 No problem!
 There are two ways to check your messages when you're away from home.